Pau-Llosa was born into a working-class

 Review, Iowa Review, Indiana Review, The Journal, Kayak, Kenyon

-Review, Literary Review, Luna, Manhattan Review, Many Mountains
+Review, Literary Review, Pretty Jerseys, Luna, Manhattan Review, Many Mountains

 Moving, Manoa, Margie, Marlboro Review, Massachusetts Review, Michigan